 Sempaya Hot springs, Semuliki’s most famous attraction.
 The Bintente which is a “male” spring is twelve meters long in diameter and is set in a lush swampy clearing

-It is located in Bwamba County, a remote part of the Bundibugyo District in western part of Uganda.
-Semliki was recognized as a Uganda safari destination national park in the month of October 1993, and it happens to be one of smallest and newest national parks.
+Semuliki National Park Uganda is located in Bwamba County, a remote part of the Bundibugyo District in western part of Uganda.
+Semliki National Park was recognized as a Uganda safari destination national park in the month of October 1993, and it happens to be one of smallest and newest national parks.
 Semuliki National Park lies on border between Uganda and Democratic Republic of the Congo.
-The Rwenzori Mountains National Park boarders the park on the south-eastern part and Lake Albert on the northern extreme.
+The Rwenzori Mountains National Park boarders Semuliki park Uganda on the south-eastern part and Lake Albert on the northern extreme.
 The park is found within the Albertine Rift and in the western arm of the East African Rift.
 It is lying on a gently flat land escape which ranges from 670 to 760 m (2,200 to 2,490 Ft.) above sea level.

 - History of Semuliki National Park